Gaussian filter: Simple 3rd order example

-A quick sanity check of evaluating $|F_3(j)|$ yields a magnitude of -2.986 dB, which represents an error of only ~0.8% from the desired -3.010 dB.
+A quick sanity check of evaluating $|F_3(j)|$ yields a magnitude of $-2.986\ \text{dB}$, which represents an error of only $\sim 0.8 %$ from the desired $-3.010\ \text{dB}$.
 This error will decrease as the number of orders increases.
 In addition, the error at higher frequencies will be more pronounced for all Gaussian filters, bug will also decrease as the order of the filter increases.

 Gaussian Transitional Filters

 Although Gaussian filters exhibit desirable group delay, as described in the opening description, the steepness of the cutoff attenuation may be less than desired.
 To work around this, tables have been developed and published that preserve the desirable Gaussian group delay response and the lower and mid frequencies, but switches to a higher steepness Chebyshev attenuation at the higher frequencies.